-The Division of Urban Beautification has identified specific equipment to aid in its blight reduction efforts and is preparing to contract with equipment supply vendors during the third quarter of 2023, with equipment expected to be delivered within a year from order.
+The Division of Urban Beautification identified specific equipment to aid in its blight reduction efforts and has contracted with equipment vendors during the third quarter of 2023 and quarters one through three in 2024.
+All equipment has been delivered and is currently being used in operations.
 The equipment includes: